kaustavha/luvit-docs/doc/api/process.markdown

 Note:

-- `SIGUSR1` is reserved by Node.js to start the debugger.
+- `SIGUSR1` is reserved by luvit to start the debugger.
 It's possible to install a listener but that won't stop the debugger from starting.
 - `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that resets the terminal mode before exiting with code `128 + signal number`.
-If one of these signals has a listener installed, its default behavior will be removed (Node.js will no longer exit).
+If one of these signals has a listener installed, its default behavior will be removed (luvit will no longer exit).
 - `SIGPIPE` is ignored by default.
 It can have a listener installed.
 - `SIGHUP` is generated on Windows when the console window is closed, and on other platforms under various similar conditions, see signal(7).
-It can have a listener installed, however Node.js will be unconditionally terminated by Windows about 10 seconds later.
-On non-Windows platforms, the default behavior of `SIGHUP` is to terminate Node.js, but once a listener has been installed its default behavior will be removed.
+It can have a listener installed, however luvit will be unconditionally terminated by Windows about 10 seconds later.
+On non-Windows platforms, the default behavior of `SIGHUP` is to terminate luvit, but once a listener has been installed its default behavior will be removed.
 - `SIGTERM` is not supported on Windows, it can be listened on.
 - `SIGINT` from the terminal is supported on all platforms, and can usually be